LedgerHQ/connect-kit/packages/connect-kit/README.md

 # Ledger Connect Kit

-Please read the [connect-kit-loader README.md](../connect-kit-loader/README.md) file.
+Please read the information available on the [connect-kit-loader](/packages/connect-kit-loader) package.